yaydede/toolbox/docs/14-SVM.md

 \beta_{0}+X_{1} \beta_{1}+X_{2} \beta_{2}>0 \text { (red) } \text { or }<0 \text { (black) }
 $$

 As soon as we come up with the line, the classification is simple.
-But, we have two questions to answer: (1) how are we going to get the line from the data?
-(2) How can we decide which line among many alternatives giving the same classification score on the training data is the best in terms of generalization (a better prediction accuracy on different observations).
+But, we have two questions to answer: (1) How are we going to derive the line from the data?
+(2) How can we decide which line among many alternatives, which give the same classification score on the training data, is the best in terms of generalization (a better prediction accuracy on different observations).
 There are many possible hyperplanes with the same classification score:

 ```r